 - Dave is a digital solution for easy paycheck advances that help users cover small expenses.
 This neobank-type application raked in around $205 million in 2022, a 33% YoY increase.
 The app generates income via fees and interest earned in cash.

 - MoneyLion is a personal finance and lending application.
 In 2022, the company reported net revenue of $340.7 million, a 99% year-over-year increase from 2021.
 Moreover, the total number of customers grew by 97% to 6.5 million.
 The app's business model is based on loan business, lead generation, and subscriptions.

 Investing is also going strong on mobile in 2023.
-The value proposition of such digital products revolves around increased accessibility to stock markets and a more detailed look at users' investment portfolios.
+An investment app offers increased accessibility to stock markets and a more detailed look at users' investment portfolios.

 - Robinhood is a zero-commission online brokerage app that allows investors to buy and sell stocks for free.
 In 2022, the company reported net revenue of $1.36 billion.
 The app generates income via rebates, added services, fees, and cash management.

 - eToro is another commission-free app that eases access to financial and trade-copying services.
 In 2022, their reported revenue was $631 million, with 31.4 million users in December 2022.
 Like other apps in the niche, eToro makes money through the spread it applies on trades as well as multiple fees.